-As businesses shut down and shelves clear of supplies, here’s what you need to do to keep your finances healthy.
+As stay-at-home orders continue, here’s what you can do to keep your finances healthy.

-The coronavirus has already had far-reaching effects on the global economy and our stock market.
-But even if you’re not invested in domestic and foreign markets, there are financial concerns much closer to home that this global pandemic can cause.
-These financial tips can help you keep your finances in working order.
+The coronavirus continues to have far-reaching effects on the global economy and our stock market.
+But even if you’re not invested in domestic and foreign markets, there are financial concerns much closer to home that this global pandemic has caused.
+These tips can help you keep your finances in working order.
+We’re also working to keep you updated on the latest relief programs that can help you get through the crisis, as well as how to avoid COVID-related financial scams.

 Short-term financial tips